BSeyfi/CSLearningPathInCS/5-Collections.md

 Searching methods have many overloads.
 For example, you can search from the `startIndex` index for the `count` next items using:
   1. Syntax:  `int Array.IndexOf<T>(T[] array, T value, int startIndex, int count)`
-  2. You search in a slice of an array by using this overloaded method.
+  2. You can search in a slice of an array by using this overloaded method.

 ###### `Array.Find` Method and alternatives
 You can search for an item(s) (not for indexes) by introducing a customized searching method to the `Array.Find` method or its alternatives.